Fantom-foundation/Tosca/BUILD.md

 - Differential tests; execute instruction in two VM implementations and compare state results in addition to panic.
    - FuzzDifferentialLfvmVsGeth: ```make fuzz-lfvm-diff```
    - FuzzDifferentialEvmzeroVsGeth: ```make fuzz-evmzero-diff``` (disabled, issue #549)

+## Static analysis

+Tosca project uses static analysis to improve code quality.

+### Go

+Currently, two different static analysis tools are used:
+- [Vet](https://pkg.go.dev/cmd/vet) Is the default go linter, bundled with the toolchain.
+Vet uses heuristics that do not guarantee all reports are genuine problems, but it can find errors not caught by the compilers.
+To execute it run `go vet ./go/...`.
+This tool is currently enabled in the CI, and pull request will be prevented from merging when checks are not satisfied.
+- [StaticCheck](https://staticcheck.dev/) Finds other [errors](https://staticcheck.dev/docs/checks/) related to styling and good practices.

+Lints can be disabled as described [here](https://golangci-lint.run/usage/false-positives/).
+Please use `//nolint:pass` where pass is the linter pass that discovers the error.
+Do not ignore all passes as one line may hide more than one error.

+### C++

+There is currently no infrastructure to run static analysis for C++ code in this project.